LLNL/zfp/docs/source/high-level-api.rst

   The buffer may then be resized (using :code:`realloc()`) after the actual number of bytes is known, as returned by :c:func:`zfp_compress`.

+  This function returns zero if the size exceeds what can be represented in a :code:`size_t`.

 .. _hl-func-stream: